Lea Wood: British Touring Car Championship

 Wood driving for BINZ Racing at Donington Park in the 2012 BTCC season.

-For 2010 he stepped up to the British Touring Car Championship in a BTC spec Honda Integra for his family run Team Wood Racing, competing under the Central Racing Group banner.
+For 2010, Wood stepped up to the British Touring Car Championship in a BTC spec Honda Integra for his family run Team Wood Racing, competing under the Central Racing Group banner.
 He started at the third round of the championship at Brands Hatch and went on to race at all meeting except Knockhill.
 His best results all season were a pair of 11th places.

 Wood continued with the Integra for 2011, although with an extra 50 kg of ballast applied to BTC Touring spec cars as TOCA phased them out of the championship.
 He started the season with the fourth round at Oulton Park, where he qualified 21st and finished 7th in race one to beat many newer and faster cars in the mixed conditions.
 This would turn out to be the time he scored points all season.
 His team elected to miss the round at Knockhill and he couldn't participate in the Rockingham meeting due to engine problems in his Honda Integra.

 In 2012, Wood raced the ex-Pirtek Racing Vauxhall Vectra which Andrew Jordan drove in 2011, running to Super 2000 regulations.
 His team races under the BINZ Racing banner after gaining sponsorship from the eyewear company.

 Throughout the 2013 BTCC Season, Wood took part in the Jack Sears Trophy for S2000 Spec cars with his Vauxhall Vectra, run alongside the modern current spec NGTC car.
 Lea won 18 out of 30 available trophies throughout the 2013 season.
 His closest rival was Liam Griffin in the Motorbase – Addison Lee Ford Focus.
 A handful of wins mid season including a second hat-trick at Rockingham, gave Wood an unassailable lead in the Jack Sears Championship.
 This made him the inaugural Jack Sears Trophy champion and was presented with his trophy by Jack Sears himself at the championship finale at Brands Hatch on 13 October 2013.
 The car as usual was run by the Team Wood Racing outfit under the name of Wheel Heaven/Houseman Racing, with support from DLRD Racing and CMC Tuning.

 The 2014 BTCC Season saw Wood upgrade to an ex-Ciceley Racing Toyota Avensis.
 Wood's best result was 13th place at Donington Park.

 For 2015, Wood moved into team management and driver coaching, running Stewart Lines in the Toyota Avensis.